Are You a Guest at a Gallery Opening?

 * Tell people that your art should be showing at the gallery and not the artist's.

-* Whip out your cell phone and start showing people images of your latest art.
+* Whip out your cell phone and start showing people images of your latest art, especially the gallery owner and artist.

-* Pull a piece of your art out of your backpack and start showing it to people, especially to the artist.
+* Pull a piece of your art out of your backpack and start showing it to people, especially the gallery owner and artist.

 Behavioral blunders for everyone: